South America, the unique wine tour to Argentina & Chile!

 - Bus from Mendoza (Argentina) – Santiago de Chile, across the Andes

-- 13 nights in hotels, suite room or superior doubles, at 4-star hotels, including breakfast
+- 13 nights in hotels at 4-star and 5 -star hotels, including breakfast

 - Meals (*): all meals as described in the program above, including wine, in other words: